bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/002-version-control.md

 With distributed version control systems like Git, you would have your source code stored on a remote repository like GitHub and also a local repository stored on your computer.

 You will learn more about remote and local repositories in the next few chapters.
-Still, one of the main points for the moment is that your source code would be sored on a remote repository, so in case that something goes wrong with your laptop, you would not lose all of your changes, but they will be safely stored on GitHub.
+Still, one of the main points for the moment is that your source code would be stored on a remote repository, so in case that something goes wrong with your laptop, you would not lose all of your changes, but they will be safely stored on GitHub.